|

 Confirmation Notices and Certificates of Completion:

 We will confirm your registration by email after registration is received.
 The email will contain instructions on how to join the webinar along with the link.
 Successful completion includes full attendance for the entire day.
-Within 7 days of the conclusion of the webinar, you will receive an email notifying you that the evaluations and certificates are ready.
+Within 5 business days of the conclusion of the webinar, you will receive an email notifying you that the evaluations and certificates are ready.
 The email will include a link to https://bhs.unc.edu where you can log in using the username and password you chose at registration.
 Once you have logged in, you will see the training titles listed under "My Courses" on the left side.
 After clicking on the link, you will be taken to another page where you can click the link to the event evaluation.
 Once you have completed and submitted your evaluation, you can click on the link to access the Certificate of Completion.
 Your Certificate will be emailed to you as a PDF document.

 Presenter Information: See the "Presenters" tab above.